-WHY GO: If you’ve been to Washington DC before, you’ve probably visited the Monuments, the Capitol Building, the White House – and presumably the more popular Smithsonian Museums.
+If you’ve spent a day in Washington DC before, you’ve probably visited the Monuments, the Capitol Building, the White House – and presumably the more popular Smithsonian Museums.

-But there are new and other lesser known institutions – like the Museum of African American History, Museum of the American Indian, Museum of the Bible, the bigger and better Newseum, a soon to be moving Spy Museum, the Library of Congress, and Museum of Women in the Arts, that have either been miles off your radar or impossible to get into.
+But there are new and other lesser-known institutions – like a wild cutting-edge “tech” art attraction, the Museum of African American History, Museum of the American Indian, Museum of the Bible, a new Spy Museum, the Library of Congress, and Museum of Women in the Arts, that have either been miles off your radar or impossible to get into.

 Spring, and the blooming Cherry Trees and their lush, pink blossoms, draw crowds to Washington DC every year.
 Come in late March and early April, and you’ll be in plenty of company.
 To buck the crowds and gain access to the more popular attractions, come off-season – in winter or dead of summer.